Staff sergeant: History of title

-National variations
+Military rank

 Australia

-In the Australian Army and Cadets, the rank of staff sergeant is being phased out.
+In the Australian Army and Cadets, the rank of staff sergeant is being phased out from about 2015.
 It was usually held by the company quartermaster sergeant or the holders of other administrative roles.
-Staff sergeants are always addressed as "Staff Sergeant" or "Staff", never as "Sergeant" as it degrades their rank.
+Staff sergeants are always addressed as "Staff Sergeant" or "Staff", never as "Sergeant", as it degrades their rank.
 "Chief" is another nickname though this is only used for the company chief clerk (in some instances the chief clerk role can be filled by another non-commissioned rank (but not warrant officer) and still be referred to as "Chief").
 A staff sergeant ranks above sergeant and below warrant officer class 2.

 Canada

-In the pre-Unification Canadian Army, the rank of Staff Sergeant existed until 1968 when the Unification of the Royal Canadian Navy, Canadian Army and Royal Canadian Air Force into the Canadian Armed Forces occurred.
+In the pre-Unification Canadian Army, the rank of staff sergeant existed until 1968 when the Unification of the Royal Canadian Navy, Canadian Army and Royal Canadian Air Force into the Canadian Armed Forces occurred.
 Post-unification, the Canadian Armed Forces replaced the rank with that of Warrant Officer.

+The rank is used by the Royal Canadian Mounted Police and other police services throughout Canada.